Utah-Math-Data-Science/Data-Assimilation-Flow-Matching/README.rst

       * The default parameters are for ``dataset=DoubleWell``.
         Use ``FlowMatchingLorenz96Bao2024ML`` for ``Lorenz96Bao2024ML``, and ``FlowMatchingLorenz96`` for ``Lorenz96H***``.

-   * ``FlowMatchingMarginal*``: Our EnFF that approximates the flow matching vector field using a Monte Carlo approximation.
+   * ``FlowMatchingMarginal*``: Our EnFF methods that approximates the flow matching vector field using a Monte Carlo approximation.

-      * Variants available: ``FlowMatchingMarginalConditionalOptimalTransport``
+      * Variants available: ``FlowMatchingMarginalConditionalOptimalTransport`` for EnFF-OT and ``FlowMatchingMarginalPreviousPosteriorToPredictive`` for EnFF-F2P.

    * ``FlowMatchingGaussianTarget*``: Our flow matching filter that assumes the prediction distribution (Bayesian prior) is Gaussian.